filipesm-7/helloprint/README.md

 Run ```docker-compose up``` to bring the containers up

-Visit http:localhost:8080/login to view the appl
+Visit http:localhost:8080/login to view the application.

 ### Launching the consumer script
 To launch the consumer script access the consumer-server container and run the following command: